swiftlang/swift-package-manager/Documentation/EvolutionIdeas.md

 ## Resource Support

-The Swift package manager needs a story for how packages should specify their resources to include with products.
+The Swift Package Manager needs a story for how packages should specify their resources to include with products.

 Thread: N/A